 Under Total Small Business Set Aside Subcontracting Rules, Who Decides Whether You are Similarly Situated?

 The government contracting officer or the SBA would be the one to make a final determination during proposal evaluations whether or not you or your subcontractor is a similarly situated small business under the relevant total small business set aside subcontracting regulations.
 However, one suggestion may be to fully explain in your proposal the basis for a company being a similarly situated small business.
 This may reduce the chance of losing in a small business size protest.

-When does the small business set aside 51 rule apply?
+When does the small business set aside 51 rule apply under ?
 Note that not all NAICS Codes have a 51% limitations on subcontracting rule.
 The SBA provided an example where there is a procurement for both supplies and services.
 It suggested that if the contract is considered primarily for services, then the prime contractor cannot subcontract more than 50 percent for supplies.

 - It would appear that future disputes about violating the limitations on subcontracting requirements would also hinge on what is the primary requirement of the contract.